Return to Campus FAQs

 On-campus classes will be prioritized for courses that require in-person instruction, and the colleges and regional centers will manage the number of individuals on-site at the same time to ensure appropriate occupancy for the designated level.

 Please contact your certified advisor for more details.

 Alamo Colleges is committed to the health and safety of our students, as well as their academic and career development.

-As such, all student development activities (Student Life, experiential learning, etc.) this Spring will occur remotely and travel on behalf of the college is not permitted.
+As such, all student development activities (Student Life, experiential learning, etc.) this summer will occur remotely and travel on behalf of the college is not permitted.